 Contention sets are groups of applications containing identical or similar applied-for gTLD strings.
 (In this Applicant Guidebook, "similar" means strings so similar that they create a probability of user confusion if more than one of the strings is delegated into the root zone.)
 Contention sets are identified during Initial Evaluation following review of all applied-for gTLD strings.
-ICANN will publish preliminary contention sets once the String Similarity review is completed, and will update the contention sets as necessary during the evaluation and dispute resolution stages.
+ICANN will publish preliminary contention sets by the close of the Initial Evaluation period, and will update the contention sets as necessary during the evaluation and dispute resolution stages.

 Applications for identical gTLD strings will be automatically assigned to a contention set.
 For example, if Applicant A and Applicant B both apply for .TLDSTRING, they will be identified as being in a contention set.
 Such testing for identical strings also takes into consideration the code point variants listed in any relevant IDN table.
-That is, two or more applicants whose applied-for strings or designated variants are variant strings according to an IDN table submitted to ICANN would be considered in direct contention with one another.
-For example, if one applicant applies for string A and another applies for string B, and strings A and B are variant TLD strings as defined in Module 1, then the two applications are in direct contention.

 The String Similarity Panel will also review the entire pool of applied-for strings to determine whether the strings proposed in any two or more applications are so similar that they would create a probability of user confusion if allowed to coexist in the DNS.
 The panel will make such a determination for each pair of applied-for gTLD strings.
-The outcome of the String Similarity Review described in Module 2 is the identification of contention sets among applications that have direct or indirect contention relationships with one another.
+The outcome of the String Similarity Review described in subsection 2.1.1.1 of Module 2 is the identification of contention sets among applications that have direct or indirect contention relationships with one another.